monikastrah/431-2020/projects/projectA/data/README.md

 # Project A Data for 431 in Fall 2020

-The data files contained in this folder each come from [the County Health Rankings Data & Documentation site](https://www.countyhealthrankings.org/explore-health-rankings/rankings-data-documentation) and are part of the National Data & Documentation section of that site for the **2020 County Health Rankings**.
+The data files contained in this folder each come from [the County Health Rankings Data & Documentation site](https://www.countyhealthrankings.org/explore-health-rankings/rankings-data-documentation) and are part of the National Data & Documentation section of that site for the **2020 County Health Rankings (CHR)**.

 Links to these files follow.
-You'll need all three files.
+You'll need all three files, but you can grab them from either my Github source or the CHR page.

 Element | Link on Github | Link at County Health Rankings
 ----------: | ------------ | -----------